neural-electrophysiology-tool-team/reptilearn/docs/getting_started.md

 ## Real-time object detection using YOLOv4

 ReptiLearn currently supports real-time object detection using the YOLOv4 neural network model.
 YOLO can be used to obtain bounding boxes of relevant objects in image streams (such as your subject animals).
-YOLOv4 darknet requires a CUDA capable GPU and working installations of NVIDIA CUDA and cuDNN.
+We use the original darknet version from [this](https://github.com/AlexeyAB/darknet) repository.
+Darknet requires a CUDA capable GPU, and working installations of NVIDIA CUDA, and cuDNN.

 First, configure your cameras or other image sources (see [Camera configuration](docs/camera_config.md) for more information), then follow these steps to setup the model: